Alabama Vipers: Return to af2

 Meanwhile, the af2 returned to Huntsville in 2006.
-The new team, owned by HSV Sports (who also owns the local hockey team), was granted the rights to the Vipers name, trademarks, and history that had been vacated by the previous ownership.
+The new team, owned by HSV Sports (who also owned the local hockey team), was granted the rights to the Vipers name, trademarks, and history that had been vacated by the previous ownership.
 Prior to the 2007 season, controlling interest in the team was sold to Texas AF2 Holdings, LLC.
 The team still operated in conjunction with HSV Sports, LLC, now a minority partner with the team.

 Alabama Vipers of the Arena Football League

 For the 2010 season, the Vipers played in the new Arena Football League and changed their name to the Alabama Vipers.

 After the season, the team's owners announced it was leaving Huntsville and moving to Duluth, Georgia, becoming the new Georgia Force.